Harald-U/knative-on-minikube/workshop/6-Scaling.md

    ```
    You should notice that 1 pod is running, and running longer than 60 seconds.
 This is the result of `minScale: "1"`.
 Scale to zero has been turned off.

 2. In the first terminal session generate some load.
-The `bombardier` benchmarking tool must be in your current directory (see top of this section).
-Remember to use your own IP address here!
+The command below specifies "local directory" (./bombardier), this means that the `bombardier` benchmarking tool must be in your current directory.
+If you moved it to a directory in your PATH, call it without `./` (see top of this section).
+Remember to use your own URL here!

    ```
    $ kn service list helloworld
     NAME         URL                                              LATEST          AGE   CONDITIONS   READY   REASON